-Discussion leading (15% of final grade): Each student will be required to lead discussion on the assigned readings twice over the course of the semester.
-Each discussion leading will be worth 7.5% of your final grade.
+Discussion leading (15% of final grade): Each student will be required to lead discussion on the assigned readings several times over the course of the semester.
 A more specific assignment, grading rubric, and discussion-leading schedule will be distributed early in the semester.